tjcchen/docker-react-app/README.md

 # step5: push new version to docker hub
 docker push tjcchen/react-app:3

-# step6: we can pull docker image from any machine
+# step6: we can pull docker image from any machines
 docker pull tjcchen/react-app:3

 # saving and loading images( transfer images without Docker Hub )